GitMoDu/LoLa/README.md

 Future :

 Improved Time Source: current version is working but should be considered a fallback.
 GPS based time sources or an external time keeping device should be preferred.

-Piggyback Latency Measurement: There's a lot of Ack'ed packets being exchanged when linking.
-We can track those and measure the system latency before the link is even up.
+RTC is also an option on STM32F1.

+Transmit Power Balancer[IN PROGRESS]: with the link up, the end-points are continuosly updated on the RSSI of the partner, and adjusts the output power conservatively.

-Channel hoping: The Host should hop on various channels while broadcasting, as should the remote while trying to establish a link.
+Channel Hopping[IN PROGRESS]: The Host should hop on various channels while broadcasting, as should the remote while trying to establish a link.
 During link time, we can use the same time-base mechanism of the TOTP to generate a pseudo-random channel hopping.
 Maybe include a white-list of usable channels, which could itself be self-updating.

-Some bugs with:

-ATmega328p @ 8 MHz

-ATmega328p @ 16 MHz

-Tested OK with:
+Tested with:

 Maple Mini clone

+ATmega328p